shuup/shuup-guide/source/customers-and-users.rst

 not displayed when first opening the Contacts admin page.

 .. note::
-   If a contact has an associated user, deactiving the user's contact will not deactive their user account, although it will prevent them from logging in, essentially accomplishing the same thing.
+   If a contact has an associated user, deactivating the user's contact will not deactivate their user account, although it will prevent them from logging in, essentially accomplishing the same thing.

    See `Deactivating a User`_ for more information.